 If you need an addictive or psychedelic substance for a storyline, there's always one old standby: Make one up.
 This meshes perfectly with Speculative Fiction, but would seem completely out of place in a realistic series.
 Alternatively, if it's a comedy, you could get away with I Can't Believe It's Not Heroin instead.
 Otherwise you can resort to the potentially narmyG-Rated Drug.
 Often can be the Spice of Life.
 Not to be confused (usually) with Psycho Serum.
 For this trope IN SPACE!, see Alien Catnip.
 Addictive Magic is closely related.

 Aside from a writer's hesitancy to show a beloved character using drugs, many viewers are surprised Media Watchdogs who often cracked down on any depiction of drugs (even if they were negative) for many years.
-Lately it's been reduced to "heavily sanctioned" at best, creation the unfortunate irony that incorrect portrayal of the effect of drugs has made audiences more liable to dismiss the true effects of drugs as propoganda.
+Lately it's been reduced to "heavily sanctioned" at best, creating the unfortunate irony that incorrect portrayal of the effect of drugs has made audiences more liable to dismiss the true effects of drugs as propoganda.

-, these are known as "designer drugs", for people who want to get high without using technically illegal street drugs.
+In Real Life, these are known as "designer drugs", for people who want to get high without using technically illegal street drugs.

 open/close all folders

 Code Geass has Refrain, which causes the user to relive their fondest memories, making it especially popular among the downtrodden Japanese.
 It's also rather important to the plot in several places.

 It also seems to physically link the user into the Wired, and susceptible to its more esoteric phenomena.

 Cowboy Bebop has the Red Eye, a stimulant which is sprayed in the eye and grants incredibly fast reaction times and dissociation from reality.